Alex Mustakas

-Alex Mustakas is a Canadian actor and Theatre Director.
-He is the Artistic Director & CEO of Drayton Entertainment, a not-for-profit professional theatre company based in Southwestern Ontario.
+Alex Mustakas is a Canadian actor and theatre director.
+He is the founding Artistic Director of Drayton Entertainment, a not-for-profit professional theatre company based in Southwestern Ontario.
+His current title is Founder and CEO.

 Early life

-Mustakas was born in Cyprus and emigrated to Canada at the age of 6, the middle of 3 children.
+Mustakas was born in Cyprus and emigrated to Canada at the age of six, the middle of three children.
 After watching his parents struggle as immigrants in a new country, his values of giving back were formed after they received help through the Greek-Cypriot community which he calls vital association.
-As a teenager, one of his first jobs was working for his parents, serving coffee at the Bus Terminal Coffee Shop in Downtown Galt in Cambridge.
-While attending Eastwood Collegiate he was a soccer and basketball star but it was apparent he was a performer at heart and drawn to the stage.
+One of his first jobs as a teenager was working for his parents, serving coffee at the Bus Terminal Coffee Shop in Downtown Galt in Cambridge.
+While attending Eastwood Collegiate, he was a soccer and basketball star but it was apparent he was a performer at heart and drawn to the stage.
 Teachers encouraged him to attend the National Theatre School but that was not a path approved by his family.
-They were adamant he attend university and study business.
+They were adamant that he attend university and study business.

 After earning a business degree from Wilfrid Laurier University, Mustakas became gainfully employed in the corporate sector.
 While thriving in the business world he privately studied voice with Victor Martens and continued to perform with Kitchener-Waterloo Musical Productions.
 It was there he met Alan Lund, Artistic Director of the famed Charlottetown Festival.
 He decided he wanted to pursue a career as a professional performer.

 Following a few years on stage, Mustakas became interested in theatre administration and pursued a master's degree in Arts Administration at City University in London.
 While in England, he worked on a project for Gresham College where he evaluated data concerning A Historical Examination of Industrial Support for the Arts in the United Kingdom.
-When he returned to Canada he launched the Drayton Festival Theatre in 1991 out of a tiny, virtually unused theatre in the crossroads community of Drayton.
+When he returned to Canada he launched the Drayton Festival Theatre in 1991 out of a tiny, virtually unused theatre in the crossroads community of Drayton, Ontario.
+These were the first steps towards what is now known as Drayton Entertainment.